j6k4m8/pokkins/README.md

 $ python3 -c "from pokkins import Pokkins; print(Pokkins('eps').generate_rss())" > feed.xml
 ```

-You must now serve the directory over HTTP.
+You can now serve the directory over HTTP.
 One simple way to do this:

 ```shell
 $ python3 -m http.server 8092
 ```

+This hosts the feed XML and the episodes; rather than running a python http server (which is jank!!), you can also upload the whole thing to an s3 bucket, for example.

 ## faq